silaspuma/silaspuma/README.md

 # Hi there! 👋

-Hey, I'm Silas, a tech-loving 13-year-old from Dallas, Texas!
+Hey, I'm Silas, a tech-lover currently residing in Dallas, Texas!

 ## 🚀 About Me